 What’s Going On

-We have been looking abroad for inspiration about how things could change for the better and how we could reduce our waste.
-Two of our team went abroad to the Netherlands and Belgium where they discovered a wonderland of closed-loop recycling, where products that go to waste are fed back into the systems that created them.
-Come back soon for more information on what they found out and the implications for our waste disposal systems here in Britain.
+• We have been looking abroad for inspiration about how things could change for the better and how we could reduce our waste.
+Two of our team travelled to the Netherlands and Belgium where they discovered a wonderland of closed-loop recycling, where products that go to waste are fed back into the systems that created them.
+Read more about their learning trip in our blog, and come back soon for more information on what they found out and the implications for our waste disposal systems here in Britain.

-Did you know that the charity shops might currently have to pay to use the household tip depending on whether they are seen as a business or not?
-We are in conversations with North Yorkshire Council around supporting the charity shops’ access to the household tip and making sure that they have consistently free access.
+• Did you know that the second-hand shops might currently have to pay to use the Household Waste Recycling Centre (HWRC i.e. the household tip) depending on whether they are seen as a business or not?
+We are in conversations with North Yorkshire Council around supporting the second-hand shops’ access to the HWRC and making sure that they have consistently free access.

-However, trips to the tip are still intruding on charity shops’ time, staffing and capacity, so reducing costs for them is a great step forward but not the overall solution to this problem.
+• However, trips to the HWRC are still intruding on the shops’ time, staffing and capacity, so reducing costs for them is a great step forward but the overall solution to this problem.